 Harvesting is done by handpicking individual pods.
 In Japan, the whole soy plant cut at the soil surface or pulled off the ground, bundled in small bunches and dispatched for markets.

 Boiled beans possess soft, creamy texture and delicately beany taste akin to that of lima or hyacinth beans.

-Like wasabi, edamame beans uniquely represents Japanese culinary tradition.
-Green soybeans played a role as important sources of plant protein.
+Like wasabi, edamame beans too are uniqe to Japanese culinary tradition.
+Green soybeans play a vital role as important sources of plant protein.
 100 g beans carry 110 calories and provide 10.25 g or 18% of daily recommended intake of protein.

 Green soybeans are good sources of many B-complex vitamins, especially riboflavin, pyridoxine, thiamin (vitamin B-1), pantothenic acid, and niacin.
 Most of these vitamins work as co-enzymes in carbohydrate, protein, and fat metabolism.